 (Front view of the MQ complex and main entrance.
 Some events take place on this front plaza)

 Events in the MQ take place throughout the year, so don’t be surprised to find a temporary art installation, concerts or even a curling rink in one of the courtyards.
-Events of interest to visitors include:

-- Frameout open-air cinema: an eclectic mix of movies to view in the MQ courtyard in summer (July and August)
+- Frameout open-air cinema: an eclectic mix of movies to view in the MQ in summer (July and August)

 - MQ Vienna Fashion Week: daily fashion shows and more, featuring designers from around the world (September)

 - Weihnachtsquartier: a weekend exhibition and market showcasing local designers.
-Takes place sometime during Advent (late November or early December)
+Takes place sometime during Advent (late November or early December) but may have a new location in 2024

-- Veganmania: vegan market and street food in early summer with another edition elsewhere later in the year
+- Veganmania: vegan market and street food in early summer

 How to get to the MQ